• Skip to primary navigation

 The red or reddish-brown spots first seem small on some leaves but expand to other plant parts and increase in size.

-You may not notice these spots at the start of the problem, but they spread over days and make large liquid lesions on the Snake plant leaves.
+You may not notice these spots at the start of the problem, but they spread quickly and make large liquid lesions on the Snake plant leaves.

 2. Southern Blight